Gunasrijr-CSE/reddit-user-persona/README.md

 # Reddit User Persona Generator

-A AI project that analyzes Reddit users based on their posts and comments to build a personality profile using OpenAI GPT and visualize their activity with a word cloud.
+AI project that analyzes Reddit users based on their posts and comments to build a personality profile using OpenAI GPT and visualize their activity with a word cloud.

 ## Features